fboender/scriptform/doc/MANUAL.md

 ### <a name="output_exitcodes">Exit codes</a>

+Exit codes are handled by Scriptform if the output type is not `raw`.
+Otherwise it is the script's responsibility to properly handle exit codes of subscripts and showing errors.

-If the script's exit code is 0, the output of the script (stdout) is captured and shown to the user in the browser.
+If the output type is `escaped` or `html` and the script's exit code is 0, the output of the script (stdout) is captured and shown to the user in the browser.

 If a script's exit code is not 0, it is assumed an error occured.
 Scriptform will show the script's stderr output (in red) to the user instead of stdin.